michi-d/bundestweets/README.md

 # bundestweets

-An NLP side project with the goal to research the political tweet landscape of the German Bundestag.
+An NLP side project focussing on the political tweet landscape of the German Bundestag.
 Goal is the development of a constantly updated social media monitor for the Bundestag.
 The project is constantly under development following agile principles, i.e. going through fast and iterative cycles of development and deployment.

 Data currently comprises all tweets from delegates of the German Bundestag over the last 2.5 years.
 For a sneak peek showing some basic statistics about the dataset, please have a look at https://bundestweets.herokuapp.com.